top of page

 The Northern Virginia Criminal Justice Training Academy provides basic training for police officers and deputy sheriffs in compliance with the standards required by the Virginia Department of Criminal Justice Services (DCJS).
 Prospective students are not eligible to attend unless they are already employed by one of our affiliated agencies.

-Combined Basic Deputy
+Basic Deputy

 Sheriff School